benjaminjb/js-checkers/README.md

+# Note: the following ReadMe was the original text given by our instructors.
+I've preserved it to give an idea of what such an exercise consisted of.

 # Goal

 The goal of this application is to get a better understanding of how callbacks work.
 You will be using events/event handlers a lot more than you generally would in a real application.
 However, it's still important to practice this because it will help you understand the asynchronous nature of JavaScript.